cerner/terra-core/packages/terra-embedded-content-consumer/docs/README.md

 # Terra Embedded Content Consumer

-The Embedded Content Consumer is the application component which is embedding content within it.
+The Embedded Content Consumer is the application component which is embedding web content within it.

 ## Getting Started